 I find real beauty in the wabi-sabi aesthetic.
 It is to embrace the imperfect, impermanent and incomplete.
-For this reason you find deliberately weathered, worn, textured surfaces often in my works and silky matte glazes are my favourites to work with.
+For this reason you find deliberately weathered, worn, textured surfaces often in my works.
+Silky matte glazes and engobes are my favourites to work with.

 Matte surfaces are porous by nature and will absorb colours from some acidic foods if they are used to store the food for days and will have cutlery marks of their use over time.

-Some of my ceramics are unglazed stoneware.
-It’s non-porous and completely vitrified.
-During the everyday use you may notice oil markings.
+Some of my ceramics are unglazed.
+These are completely vitrified, but still a little porous by nature.
+During everyday use you may notice oil markings.
 As you continue to use the ceramics the markings will even out.

 - Do not drop ceramics on the floor.
 They will break.